-2 Umpire Review
+2 Umpire Review - Third Umpire

-In the circumstances detailed in paragraphs 2.1, 2.2, 2.3 and 2.4 below, the on-field umpire shall have the discretion to refer the decision to the third umpire or, in the case of paragraphs 2.2, and 2.4, to consult with the third umpire before making the decision.
+In the circumstances detailed in paragraphs 2.1, 2.2 below, the on-field umpire shall have the discretion to refer the decision to the third umpire or, in the case of paragraphs 2.3, 2.4, 2.5 and 2.6, to consult with the third umpire before making the decision.

-Save for requesting the umpire to review his/her decision under paragraph Error!
-Reference source not f ound.
-(Player Review) below, players may not appeal to the on-field umpires to use the Umpire Review.
-Breach of this provision may constitute dissent and the player may be subject to disciplinary action under the ICC Code of Conduct for Players and Player Support Personnel.
+Players may not appeal to the on-field umpires to use the Umpire Review.
+Breach of this provision may constitute dissent and the player may be subject to disciplinary action under the BCCI Code of Conduct for Players and Player Support Personnel.